Cagliari: Early history

 The Cagliari area has been inhabited since the Neolithic.
 It occupies a favourable position between the sea and a fertile plain and is surrounded by two marshes (which provides defence against attacks from the inland).
 There are high mountains nearby, to which people could evacuate if the settlement had to be given up.
 Relics of prehistoric inhabitants were found in the hill of Monte Claro (Monte Claro culture) and in Cape Sant'Elia (several domus de janas).

 Karaly (𐤊𐤓𐤋𐤉, krly) was established around the 8th/7th century BC as one of a string of Phoenician colonies in Sardinia, including Tharros.
 The etymology of the toponym is unknown.
 It almost certainly does not come from the Phoenician language, but it has some similarities with other Sardinian or Asia Minor toponyms.
 Its founding is linked to its position along communication routes with Africa as well as to its excellent port.
 The Phoenician settlement was located in the Stagno di Santa Gilla, west of the present centre of Cagliari.
 This was also the site of the Roman Portus Scipio, and when Arab pirates raided the area in the 8th century it became the refuge for people fleeing from the city.
 Other Phoenician settlements have been found at Cape Sant'Elia.

-In the late 6th century BC Carthage took control of part of Sardinia, and Cagliari grew substantially under their domination, as testified by the large Tuvixeddu necropolis and other remains.
+In the late 6th century BC Carthage took control of part of Sardinia, and Cagliari grew substantially under its domination, as testified by the large Tuvixeddu necropolis and other remains.
 Cagliari was a fortified settlement in what is now the modern Marina quarter, with an annexed holy area in the modern Stampace.

 Sardinia and Cagliari came under Roman rule in 238 BC, shortly after the First Punic War, when the Romans defeated the Carthaginians.
 No mention of it is found on the occasion of the Roman conquest of the island but, during the Second Punic War, Caralis was the headquarters of the praetor, Titus Manlius Torquatus, whence he conducted his operations against Hampsicora and the Carthaginians.
 At other times it was also the Romans' chief naval station on the island and the residence of its praetor.